Frankie Boyle: The Queen

 Whilst impersonating Queen Elizabeth II in the "Scenes We'd Like To See" segment of Mock The Week (the prompt being "What the Queen didn't say in her annual Christmas message"), Boyle said "I've had a few medical problems this year.
 I am now so old, that my pussy is haunted".
 This caused many to complain about the state that the BBC had come to, with Conservative MP David Davies calling the joke a "disgracefully foul comment".
 Boyle was eventually cleared of any misconduct by the BBC Trust, although they called the comment "sexist and ageist".

 Down's syndrome

 During a performance on his 2010 tour, Boyle interrupted a "long, seemingly semi-improvised skit" about Down's syndrome by challenging a woman in the front row who seemed uncomfortable with the material.
-The audience member explained that her five-year-old daughter had the condition and strongly criticised Boyle's portrayal of people with Down's syndrome.
+The audience member explained that her five-year-old daughter had the condition and strongly criticised Boyle's portrayal of people with Down syndrome.
 Mencap spokesman Ismail Kaji said that the comments could be misconstrued and seen as "no different to bullying".